quangnhat185/Machine_learning_projects/Image_captioning/README.md

 ## Image caption generator

-The idea of this project is to create a Deep Learning model that deliver textual desciptions to given photographs.
-This is such an interesting project cause it combines the knowledge of two aspect: __Computer Vision__ and __Natural Langue Processing__.
+- The idea of this project is to create a Deep Learning model that deliver textual description from given photographs.
+Thus a combination of different techniques from both __Computer Vision__ and __Natural Langue Processing__ are conducted.
+- I used pre-trained weight on _imagenet_ dataset of __Resnet50__ architecture to extract training features.
+Later __LSTM__ and __Reset50__ are combined as one deep CNN to train this caption generator model.

- The dataset used for this dataset can be downloaded from [Kaggle](https://www.kaggle.com/hsankesara/flickr-image-dataset).
+- The dataset used for this dataset can be downloaded from [Kaggle](https://www.kaggle.com/hsankesara/flickr-image-dataset).

 ## Before running this project